csernazs/pytest-httpserver/doc/howto.rst

 Using custom request handler
 ----------------------------
-In the case the repsonse is not static, for example it depends on the request, you can pass a function to the ``respond_with_handler`` function.
+In the case the response is not static, for example it depends on the request, you can pass a function to the ``respond_with_handler`` function.
 This function will be called with a request object and it should return a Response object.